NP95/cc/README.md

 aspects:

-* The state space of a coherency model is very large and there are many distinct scenarios to consider when verifying its correctness.
+* The state space of a coherency model is very large and there are many distinct scenarios and corner-cases to consider when verifying its correctness.
-* The context of a coherency protocol is system-wide, which necessitates either functional RTL of the full system or accurate fast behavioral models.
-Such models are either large and costly to simulate, they may arrive only late into the overall development process, or in the case of accurate behavorial models, may not arrive at all.
+* The context of a coherency protocol is system-wide, which necessitates either functional RTL of the full system or accurate and fast behavioral models.
+Such models are either large and costly to simulate, they may arrive only late into the overall development process, or may not arrive at all.
-* The functional correctness of coherency protocols is incredibly important as bugs can result in data corruption (at best) or a system hang (at worst) in the case of a protocol deadlock.
+* The functional correctness of coherency protocols is incredibly important as bugs can result in data corruption or a system hang in the case of a protocol deadlock.
 * Coherency protocols play a role in the overall performance of a multi-processor system as their behavior directly influences the ability of CPU to share state between caches and to source state through intervention.
+In the absence of coherence traffic, overall system performance can be impacted too as the status of lines must be reflected in their associated snoop-filter cache, which may result in conflict evictions if misconfigured.
 * There are many tuneable characteristics of a coherence sub-systems that may result in costly and unnecessary performance bottlenecks.
 The number of commands which may be inflight from a CPU may affect performance if too small, whereas it may have a negative power and area cost if too large.
-An inefficient directory cache layout may necessitate cause unnecessary snoops, or it may cause useful state to be evicted from caches because of recalls.
+Similarly, an inefficient directory cache layout may necessitate cause unnecessary snoops, or it may cause useful state to be evicted from caches because of recalls.